ACCA Registered

 How Much Extra Tax Will You Pay?

-The 2% increase applies to all dividend income above your £2,000 annual dividend allowance.
+The 2% increase applies to all dividend income above your £500 annual dividend allowance.
 Here is what this means in real numbers for typical agency owners and company directors.
 This extra tax cost will directly impact your cash flow, so it is important to plan ahead.
+Use our dividend tax calculator to see your exact position for 2026/27.

 Basic Rate Taxpayer